taunsquared/taunsquared.github.io/_photos/01-intro.md

     title: "Goggle Gallery"
 ---

-Below are some collections of photography. <br/>
+Below are some collections of photography.
+Click on a photo to see that collection! <br/>
 Unless credited to others in the caption, all photos were taken by me.
 Enjoy!

 {% include gallery caption="Click on an image to see more photos from that collection!" %}